frecklefacelabs/golembase-js-transformations/README.md

 # golembase-js-transformations
-A small library of object transormations for golem-base
+A small library of JavaScript object transformations for golem-base